ivarprudnikov/remote-server-config/README.md

 If the failure causes the daemon to die then it will be respawned by a ConfigWatcher service.

+### Idempotence

+The configuration is not idempotent in a strict sense.
+The user can easily introduce scripts that break it.

 ## Usage

 ### Installation